-The Commission is satisfied ABB Chongqing and ABB Zhongshan were the exporters of power transformers to Australia and that ABB Australia was the importer.
+The Commission is satisfied ABB Thailand was the exporter of power transformers to Australia and that ABB Australia was the importer.
 The Commission found no evidence that:

 - there is any consideration payable for or in respect of the goods other than the price; - the prices were influenced by a commercial or other relationship between the buyer and the seller; and - the buyer will be reimbursed in respect of any part of the price.